Jin-Soo Kwon: Development

 Daniel Dae Kim described his audition as a "really interesting experience".
 He found it especially hard as it was his first time acting in Korean, and he hadn’t spoken in it regularly since being in high school, when he would talk to his parents.

 Jin is the only major character who could not speak English before arriving on the island (though he does speak it in one of Hurley's dream sequences), and has been receiving tutelage from Sun and Sawyer.
-Ironically, Daniel Dae Kim has the opposite problem: though he was born in South Korea but was raised in Pennsylvania, speaks English as his native language, and had to receive tutelage in Korean to prepare for the role.
+Ironically, Daniel Dae Kim has the opposite problem: though he was born in South Korea, he speaks English as his native language (having been raised in Pennsylvania) and had to get tutoring in Korean to prepare for the role.
 Despite Jin's inability to speak English, he can understand it better than most characters think, deducing that Sun and Sayid are lying to him in "The Glass Ballerina".
 He manages only rudimentary English by the end of season three, but by the end of season four, he can understand most of what is said to him, and can speak English with minimal difficulty.
-Furthermore, after living for three years on the island, as shown in the episode "LaFleur", he is fluent save for an accent.
+Furthermore, after living for three years on the island, as shown in the episode "LaFleur", he speaks English fluently, albeit with an accent.

 Military service for a minimum of twenty-one months is compulsory in South Korea.
 This, in addition to Jin's mob experience, may explain his familiarity with handguns as seen in "The Glass Ballerina" and "Through the Looking Glass."